 Prerequisite: MBA 640.
 Assume the role of a strategy officer who reports to the CEO.
-Identify activities in the value chain of your organization and propose a plan to relocate one or more activities to another geographical region.
+Develop an understanding of strategic leadership.
+Identify activities in the value chain of an organization, and propose a plan to relocate one or more activities to another geographical region.
 Prepare a project management plan for the opening of a facility in a new country.
-Develop a business plan that includes an entry strategy, operational plan, competitive strategy, and financial statements.
+Develop a business plan that includes an entry strategy, marketing plan, competitive strategy, and financial statements.